Project Rachel Post-Abortion Healing Ministry

 Project Rachel also offers help for those who supported or participated in an abortion in any way and are suffering as a result.
 Please see below for information on AbortionShockwaves.org for how you too can find hope and healing.

 Testimonies of Hope and Healing

-An Entering Caanan Retreat will be offered on September 26, 2015 to help anyone who has experienced grief, anxiety, depression or guilt after an abortion to find healing and peace.
-The event is open those who have had an abortion recently or in the past.
-The retreat will include Scripture reflection, prayer and an opportunity to connect with a support system.
+Entering Caanan Retreats are offered throughout the year to help anyone who has experienced grief, anxiety, depression or guilt after an abortion to find healing and peace.
+Separate retreats for women and men are offered to those who have experienced abortions recently or in the past.
+The retreats include Scripture reflection, prayer and an opportunity to connect with a support system.
 The cost is $25 and includes lunch.
 Scholarships are available, and pre-registration is required.

 Shockwaves…The Widespread Fallout from Abortion

 You may be a father, mother, grandparent, sibling or even an ultrasound tech.
 You may have driven a friend to her abortion or said she was doing the right thing.
 Maybe you are a health care professional, counselor, teacher or minister who was part of an abortion decision or procedure.
 AbortionShockwaves.org will help you learn you are not alone in suffering from participating in an abortion.
 To speak with someone locally for help, please call 1-888-456-HOPE or 419-260-5811.